koboldpress/black-flag-docs/changelogs/system.md

 permalink: /changelogs/system
 ---

+## [0.10.048] - Beta: Effect Application & Magic Items Batch 2
+An interface for applying effects to tokens from activities has been added to chat.
+Plus continued work on magic items, some improvements to the armor class config, and more!

+### Improvements
+- Current spell slots can not be changed directly on sheet ([#438])
+- Chat cards now display tray for applying effects to tokens ([#697])
+- Armor class config has been redesigned and now displays current armor & formulas provided by effects or advancement ([#705])
+- Arbitrary actor attributes can now be consumed by activities ([#764])
+- List of attributes trackable on the token has been hand-curated ([#785])
+- Removed restriction on activity consumption limiting it to a single consumption target for each type ([#786])
+- Class & subclass journal pages can now have additional text after the features list ([#789])

+### Compendium Content
+- Magic items up to "Iron Flask" have been completed ([#497])

+### Bug Fixes
+- Fix bug preventing rest buttons from working ([#788])
+- HitPointsAdvancement should now respect per-level bonuses when updating current HP ([#792])

 ## [0.10.047] - Beta: Magic Items Batch 1
 Added a big chunk of magic items from the reference document, introduced editing mode to item sheets to help with displaying enchanted data, and re-designed the activation dialog to better display consumption amounts.